ntop/n2n/README.md

 A virtual network shared between multiple edge nodes in n2n is called a _community_.
 A single supernode can relay multiple communities and a single computer can be part of multiple communities at the same time.
 An encryption key can be used by the edge nodes to encrypt the packets within their community.

-n2n tries to establish a direct peer-to-peer connection between the edge nodes when possible.
+n2n tries to establish a direct peer-to-peer connection via udp between the edge nodes when possible.
 When this is not possible (usually due to special NAT devices), the supernode is also used to relay the packets.

 ## Quick Setup